Most organisations in today's technological age have too many systems, too much data available to them and no approved process for safely sharing it.

 Workforce modelling uses role-based security to act as a gatekeeper to an organisation’s sensitive employee data.
 This allows wide and deep access to HR data, wide across the organisation and deep for approved managers.

-Combined with automated workforce analytics, all layers of management have access to insights about their employees in easy to digest visual format.
-This includes department budgets, employment types, leave liability, diversity objectives and talent ratings.
-Use customised dashboards to centralise key metrics and create a consistent management dialogue on workforce planning.
+Combined with automated workforce analytics, all layers of management have access to insights about their employees in easy-to-digest visual format.
+View department budgets, employment types, leave liability, diversity objectives and talent ratings.
+Use customised dashboards to centralise key metrics and create a consistent management dialogue on workforce modelling.

 Want to learn more?
 Read our article explaining the key differences between workforce modelling and HR analytics.

-Use conditional formatting to communicate complex formulas and KPIs in simple, easy to understand visual format
+Use conditional formatting to communicate complex formulas & KPIs in simple, easy to understand visual format

 Provide simple, employee focused HRIS analytics to your business

-Automate your HR reporting through calculations, conditional formatting and formulas that can be set up for repeatable, accurate weekly reports
+Automate HR reporting through calculations, conditional formatting & formulas that can be set up for repeatable, accurate weekly reports

-Eliminate siloed data sets by giving managers what they need from your HRIS source of truth
+Eliminate siloed data sets by providing managers access to maintain relevant data from your source of truth

-Share and discuss critical workforce KPIs (leave, diversity, age, talent, salary, budget, succession, length of service, headcount and span of control)
+Share and discuss critical workforce KPIs (leave, diversity, age, talent, salary, budget, succession, length of service, headcount & span of control)